Joseaustin/MIM-made-simple/README.md

 MIM-made-simple
 ===============

-Just anothe repository to start off with
+Just another repository to start off with